telerik/winforms-docs/dock/object-model/creating-toolwindow-and-documentwindow-at-runtime.md

 ````

 {{endregion}}
-However, this API docks the windows to right of RadDock, not taking into consideration other right-docked windows:
+However, this API docks the windows to right of **RadDock**, not taking into consideration other right-docked windows:

 ![dock-object-model-creating-toolwindow-and-documentwindow-at-runtime 002](images/dock-object-model-creating-toolwindow-and-documentwindow-at-runtime002.png)

 So, we need to follow another approach.
-What we need to do is to globally define a `ToolTabStrip` variable that would be set the first time a window is right-docked.
-Then, the next time we dock a window, we will do it in the context of the already created ToolTabStrip.
+What we need to do is to globally define a **ToolTabStrip** variable that would be set the first time a window is right-docked.
+Then, the next time we dock a window, we will do it in the context of the already created **ToolTabStrip**.
 Here is what should be done in code on click of the menu items:

 {{source=..\SamplesCS\Dock\How-To\DockingWindowsToRight.cs region=menuItemsClick}}